lgdlkq/gitskills/README.md

 # gitskills
-# Creating a new branch is quick.
+# I am Creating a new branch is quick.